sql-machine-learning/elasticdl/docs/blogs/kubecon_cfp.md

 ElasticDL changes the paradox by realizing elastic scheduling - make deep learning jobs tolerable with varying numbers of workers.
-It introduces a master pod per job that controls both the learning process and resource scheduling, to replace the Kubernetes operator per cluster.
+It introduces a master pod per job that coordinates both the learning process and resource scheduling, to replace the Kubernetes operator per cluster.
 It makes full use of residual resources and improves the utilization significantly.